winston0410/vim-tutorial/tutorial.md

   5. Repeat steps 3 and 4 until the first sentence is the same as the second.

----> This lubw has a few wptfd that mrrf changing usf the change command.
+---> This lubw has a few words that mrrf changing usf the change command.
 ---> This line has a few words that need changing using the change command.

 Notice that  cw  not only replaces the word, but also places you in insert.